jlyonsmith/HowTo/CheatSheets/Adding_Disk_to_proxmox_VM.md

     realtime =none                   extsz=4096   blocks=0, rtextents=0
 ```

-### Step 4: Add entry into fstab and mount
+## Step 4: Add entry into fstab and mount

 - We will mount disk this into /data
-- Make a directory at /data: `sudo mkdir /data`
+- Make a directory `sudo mkdir /data`
 - Add the following line to the bottom of /etc/fstab
   - `/dev/sdb1 /data xfs defaults 0 0`
 - Mount the drive: `sudo mount /data`
 - Now you can use the drive and it will remount when the vm is rebooted

 ```
 darrenj@build1:/$ df -h
 Filesystem      Size  Used Avail Use% Mounted on